idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 1:1's are the highest ROI activity and the most expensive.
 They take 100% of both parties attention in a non-scalable manner.
 At the same time:

-- If 1:1s gives an average 0.25% performance improvement, how much value is there? **12% per year, 300% in ten years.**
+- If on average 1:1s gives an 0.25% performance improvement, you get a 12% per performance improvement per year, which equates to 300% in ten years.
 - If there isn't a forum for discussion, many concerns and bottlenecks will be ignored.
-  - Ignored concerns and bottlenecks are lost opportunities in the best case, inefficiency in the median case, and catastrophe in the worst case.
-  - Using an exception handler analogy, the default exception handler is ignore all, and we know how that works out.
+Those ignored concerns and bottlenecks are lost opportunities in the best case, inefficiency in the median case, and catastrophe in the worst case.
+(Using an exception handler analogy, the default exception handler is ignore all, and we know how that works out)

 My goal for 1:1's is to: